rockwotj/gh-ca/README.md

 gh extension install rockwotj/gh-ca
 ```

-This extension is written in `python3`, and that executable must be on your `PATH`.
+This extension is written in `python3`, which must be on your `PATH`.

 ## Usage